aquada/journal/content/page/2023-10-16-trading-plan.md

 - News check
 - Have a target with confluence
 #### Entry
+- PA PA PA
-- Price has made a impusive move out of range and retraced
+- Price has made a impulsive move out of range and retraced
 - There is confluence for the entry
-- Prefer ABC FE
+- Prefer ABC
-- SDF trades with caution, look for more than 2 rejections on SD levels
+- SDF trades with discretion
 #### Management
-- Keep an eye on PA
+- Keep an eye on PA particularly candle formations
 - Have faith in trade and hold SL until first retrace and move break of previous high / low, then SL BE
 - Recover losses if possible and aim for locking 5R
 - If price continues in favour trail candle